treaves/QHYAstroImager/README.md

 cmake ../..
 make
 ```
-Feel free to replace `unix` with any name you want; I juzt use that to mean _not IDE based_.
+Feel free to replace `unix` with any name you want; I just use that to mean _not IDE based_.

 ##Mac/Linux
 If the dependencies are installed in non-standard locations, you may need to update the `CMAKE_MODULE_PATH` in the `Dependencies` section of the root `CMakeLists.txt` file.